NoComment1105/periodic-mod-minecraft/README.md

 This mod adds elements from the real world into minecraft, making the game, a bit more realistic

 ### Features
-Adds Uranium Lumps, Uranium Ore and Uranium Blocks
+Adds Uranium Ingots, Uranium Ore, Uranium Blocks, Uranium Armour and Tools

 **MORE COMING SOON**